KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 **DS / DM** — deep soul, mind harmonics.

 **Justification**
-The Aeons reflect Logos and Psyche in pure, structured state.
+The Aeons reflect Logos and Psyche in a pure, structured state.
 Aligned with centropy across mind and soul layers.
 Bridges between Source and manifest realms.